UmaiUmeUnion/umaiumeunion.github.io/_guides_reipatcher/05_using_patcher.md

 And you're done!
 Note again, that `<NAME>` is the name of the patcher configuration.
 If you don't have one, you can always check the [previous chapter](04_game_configurations.html) that explains how to get one or how to create such a file.

 ReiPatcher creates a backup of each assembly it patches and saves it in the same folder as the patched assembly.
-If you want to patch the last backed-up version of assembly, use the `-fc` switch instead of `-c` when using ReiPatcher.
+If you want to patch the last backed-up version of assembly, use the `-r` switch instead of `-c` when using ReiPatcher.

 ### Creating a batch file